f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Log Settings
 ============

-Under **System Settings > Log Settings** you may add remote log servers for the F5OS platform layer.
+Under **System Monitoring > Log Settings** you may add remote log servers for the F5OS platform layer.
 You can also specify the **Software Component Log Levels** which may be useful when troubleshooting specific issues.

 .. image:: images/initial_setup_of_rseries_platform_layer/image5.png
   :align: center